coolerfall/lork/README.md

 * `Port`, the port of this server will listen

 ## Encoder
-Slago provides some builtin encoders which can be configured in wirters.
+lork provides some builtin encoders which can be configured in wirters.

 ### Pattern Encoder
 Encode logs with custom pattern format layout, for example: